-POST attribute (e support only any new val Adds or Updates a given entity identified by its unique attribute (entityType, attributeName and value).
-Updates support only partial update of an entity - adds or update any new values specified.
-Updates do not support remova of attribute values.
+POST Adds or Updates a given entity identified by its unique attribute (entityType, attributeName and value).
+Update support only partial update of an entity - adds or update any new values specified.
+Updates do not support remov of attribute values.

 Parameters name description type default

 type The entity type. query

 property The unique attribute used to identify the entity query

 value The unique attribute's value. query

 Response Body element: (custom)

 media types: application/json

-Response payload as json - T JSONArray of entity json.
-The duping the entities based on give type. service takes care of de-
+JSONArray of entity js son - The body contains the on.
+The service takes care of de- sed on any unique attribute for the